 - Cognitive science theory.

-Now as you know everything about a career in AI, prepare yourself and enhance your skills to bring new wonders of technology to this world.
+Now as you know everything about how to choose a career in Artificial Intelligence, prepare yourself and enhance your skills to bring new wonders of technology to this world.